Krylov complexity and chaos in quantum mechanics: Krylov operator complexity in the stadium billiard

 \subsection{The early time dependence of Krylov operator complexity}

 Using the method in Sec.~\ref{sec:3}, we numerically compute Krylov operator complexity for the truncated momentum operator $P$ defined in Eq.~(\ref{truncP}), with truncation $N_{\rm max}=100$.\footnote{This number of levels for our calculation was decided by the numerical cost.
 The numerical results (e.g.~variance of Lanczos coefficients) depend on $N_{\rm max}$, while their physical properties are expected to be universal for any large $N_{\rm max}$.
+See App.~\ref{app:2} for details.
 The area of the billiard is normalized to the unity.} In Fig.~\ref{fig:stadium op Lanczos}, we show the Lanczos coefficients for $a/R=0$ and $a/R=1$.
 Although the former case is integrable and the latter is chaotic, the initial behaviors of the corresponding Lanczos coefficients are almost identical.
 We identify the dimension of the Krylov space $K_P$ as $K_P=9900$.
 Note that the horizontal axis in Fig.~\ref{fig:stadium op Lanczos} is in log scale.

 In Fig.~\ref{fig:stadium KOC}, we show the Krylov operator complexities as functions of $t$ for the stadium billiards with $a/R=0,0.1,0.2,\cdots,1$.
-While the stadium billiard with $a/R>0$ is chaotic, the early time growth of the Krylov operator complexity is not exponential.
+While the stadium billiard with $a/R>0$ is chaotic, the early time growth of the Krylov operator complexity is not apparently exponential.\footnote{ At least the data obtained did not confirm a clear exponential growth, which may be due to the lack of the typical time scale since we used an infinite-temperature inner product in our analysis. }

 Figure~\ref{fig:stadium KOC} shows that $C(t)$ saturates by $t\lesssim 30$ and reaches asymptotic values that depend on $a/R$.
 In Fig.~\ref{fig:stadium asym KOC}, we show the dependence of saturation value of $C(t)$ (the average of $C(t)$ taken over $40\leq t \leq 100$).
 We discuss its implications in Sec.~\ref{sec:7}.